QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

             z[t+1] = wdy.update_z(z[t])
         return z

-Here’s a function to simulate wealth of a single household, taken the time path of the aggregate state as an argument.
+Here’s a function to simulate the wealth of a single household, taking the time path of the aggregate state as an argument.

 .. code:: ipython3